pip-services/pip-services-docs/content/en/python/commons/convert/map_converter.md

 - **returns**: Any - map object or empty map when conversion is not supported.

 #### to_nullable_map
-Converts value into map object or returns null when conversion is not possible.
+Converts value into map object or returns None when conversion is not possible.

 > `static` to_nullable_map(value: Any): Any

 - **value**: Any - the value to convert.
-- **returns**: Any - map object or null when conversion is not supported.
+- **returns**: Any - map object or None when conversion is not supported.

 ### Examples